react-native-nigeria-community/react-native-quidpay-webview/readme.md

-    constructor(props) {
-        super(props);

-      }
+      ```javascript
       onSuccess(data) {
         console.log("success", data);
-        // You can get the transaction reference from successful transaction charge response returned and handle your transaction verification here
+        // You can get the transaction reference from successful transaction charge response returned and handle your transaction `		verification here

       }